 Winter sports continue to gain popularity as more and more enthusiasts post their activities on social media.
 Winter sports holidays are so popular that there is more choice than ever before and for every budget.
 Remember that an important element of any trip is insurance, especially as you will probably be skiing, snowboarding, snowmobiling, snowshoeing, sledging, and much more.
-Even if you are experienced in your chosen activities, your chances of injuries or mishaps are higher while you participate, so look out for a specialist Winter Sports travel Insurance policy that will get you covered and avoid the chilling costs of medical expenses overseas.
+Even if you are experienced in your chosen activities, your chances of injuries or sports mishaps are higher while you participate, so look out for a special Winter Sports travel insurance policy that will get you covered and avoid the chilling costs of medical expenses overseas.
 Some of Globelink’s Annual Multi Trip policies include 17 days of Winter Sports cover for free.
-If that doesn’t suit you, go for a winter sports single trip policy to cover your winter holiday adventures.
+If that doesn’t suit you, go for a Winter Sports Single Trip policy to cover your winter holiday adventures.

 To stay safe during your winter holiday, avoid these most common winter sports mishaps and risks: